aurelien-brabant/legacy-aurelienbrabant.fr/posts/getting-started-with-the-minilibx.md

 leaks.
 That's because the display hasn't been closed.
 But what's the display ?

 One of the most important things `mlx_init` initializes is the **display**.
 In X Programming, the display basically refers to the connexion identifier used to communicate with the X Server.
-We'll not dive into too much details here, but just be aware that this is another big structure managed under the hood for you.
+We won't dive to deep into details here, but just be aware that this is another big structure managed under the hood for you.
 What is important to know however, is that this display needs to be closed at some point.
 The minilibx now has a really basic function to allow you to do that without using the Xlib API.